 The Gender Equity Center can provide you with confidential assistance, whether you are looking for emotional support, academic accommodations, or information about reporting options.
-If you would like to receive confidential support, you can contact the Gender Equity Center.

 Resource listings include medical providers, counselors, and Title IX Resource Person contact information.
 Resources designated with asterisks (**) are confidential.